 Wrapping This All Up

-It won't surprise you to know that relationships have been known to end abruptly, not last forever, or simply sizzle out.
+It won’t surprise you to know that relationships have been known to end abruptly, not last forever, or merely sizzle out.
 Talk about an understatement!
 But that is just how it goes.

-Before we end, I have one final question for you: how have YOUR actions, language, and presence / attitude toward your partner changed over the course of your relationship?
+Before we end, I have one final question for you: how has your actions, language, and presence changed, in the course of the relationship?